Jane C. Grant Senior Prize

 To expedite distribution of the award, the submission should include the following information in a cover page: the entrant's name and Harvard ID number, telephone number, mailing address, and e-mail.
-The prize will be awarded at the Women, Gender, and Sexuality end-of-year party on Wednesday, May 3, 2017.
+The prize will be awarded at the Women, Gender, and Sexuality end-of-year party.

 2016-2017 Gregory Andrew Briker, The Right to be Heard: ONE Magazine, Obscenity Law, and the Battle over Homosexual Speech

 2015-2016 Gabrielle Elisabeth Milner, Predictors of Breast and Cervical Cancer Screening in Sexual Minority Women

 2012-2013 Lucia Marie Carver, On Being "Lesbian": Kakefuda Hiroko’s "‘Rezubian’ de aru, to iu koto," Translated and In Context

 2011-2012 Jia Hui Lee, Modernity on Trial: Sodomy and Nation in Malaysia

 2010-2011 Natalia Maria Renta, Plaintiffs' Role in Reinventing Legal Arguments for Same-Sex Marriage

 2009-2010 Martha Annabel Wasserman, ACT UP New York: Art, Activism and the AIDS Crisis, 1987-1993